-It is the student’s responsibility to drop a course by the census date.
+IIt is the student’s responsibility to drop a course by the census date.
 The census date, also referred to as the Add/Drop Date, is the last day a student may drop a course with a refund.
-Students will find the course census date on the Detailed Student Schedule (in myACC).
-Census dates are based total course length and not on the number of individual class meetings.
+Students will find the course census date on the Detailed Student Schedule (in myACC), or on the Class Schedule (in Navigate).
 When a student drops a course, they receive a full refund of tuition and fees for that dropped course, and the course no longer appears on the student’s academic record.

 Regardless of any of ACC Drop policies, it is ultimately the student’s responsibility to ensure the accuracy of their schedule and drop courses by the course census date.

 Students are expected to attend all classes.
-ACC conducts a drop for no show throughout each semester.
-Students who do not attend any class sessions by the course census (add/drop date), and are identified as a no show by the faculty, will be dropped from the course.
-Once dropped as a no show, a student cannot re-register in that same section, regardless of no-show reason.
+ACC conducts a drop for non-attendance throughout each semester.
+Students who do not attend any class sessions between the first day of the course and the course census (add/drop date), and are identified as a no show by the faculty, will be dropped from the course.
+Once dropped as a no show, a student cannot re-register in that same section, regardless of heir reason for not attending.
 In addition, the student could be dropped from any prerequisite or co-requisite courses, regardless of attendance in the prerequisite/co-requisite course(s).
 Being dropped as a no-show can have negative consequences for students using financial aid or Veteran’s benefits.

 For online courses, and / or hybrid courses where the online component starts first, attendance is defined as accessing the course and completing at least one academic activity (as determined by the individual faculty).